rest-for-physics/rest-school/day3/session1/README.md

 \+ A similar result could be achieved by using the `std::map` observables added by the `SignalAnalysis` process, leaving the user more freedom to create her/is own channel activity definitions later on.
 Still, it is interesting to fix those activity maps by a process that guarantees that every user produces them in the same way, and are univocally produced using metadata parameters that haven been stored to disk with a versioning system.

-\+\+ Having dedicated processes for specific tasks leaves more flexibility to the process developer to decide the design of the process, metadata members, event data transformation, options, etc. Anyhow, re-exploiting processes and code is also a highly desired feature in a software project, we will see in the exercise 2 how the veto signal analysis can also be worked out using the SignalAnalysis process on a reduced group of signals.
+\+\+ Having dedicated processes for specific tasks leaves more flexibility to the process developer to decide the design of the process, metadata members, event data transformation, options, etc. Anyhow, re-exploiting processes and code is also a highly desired feature in a software project, we will see in the exercise 2 how the veto signal analysis can also be worked out using the SignalAnalysis process operating on a reduced group of signals.

 \+\+\+ The processes that do not need to access specific event type information (e.g. events that only need access to `TRestEvent` header, or to the analysis tree) will be found directly in the framework and will be able to operate at any event processing stage with any event type.